 Creativity is one of the most important and desired nowadays’ abilities as most developed societies are shifting from an industrialized economy to a creative economy.
 Creativity can also be developed and improved.

-During the Ph.D. of Patrícia Alves-Oliveira, the design of YOLO was developed, grounded on creativity research literature and on iterative co-design sessions with children.
+The design of the YOLO Robot was developed, grounded on creativity research literature and on iterative co-design sessions with children.
 Throughout 3 years, a robot was created, fabricated, and develop to foster creative-driven behaviors in children.
 Guidelines for the design of robots for children-robot design are proposed.

 Watch the presentation of Patrícia Alves-Oliveira at the Human-Robot Interaction Conference in 2021 (the paper received BEST PAPER AWARD in Design)